-PMT net sales decreased 33.4% to \$31.2 million during the third quarter of fiscal 2024 from \$46.8 million during the third quarter of fiscal 2023.
-The decrease was mainly due to lower sales of semi-wafer fabrication products which mainly reflected the cyclical slowdown in that market.
-Gross margin as a percentage of net sales decreased to 28.3% during the third quarter of fiscal 2024 as compared to 32.9% during the third quarter of fiscal 2023 due to unfavorable product mix and manufacturing under absorption.
+PMT net sales decreased 33.4% 4.3% to \$31.2 million \$34.2 million during the third first quarter of fiscal 2024 2025 from \$46.8 million \$35.7 million during the third first quarter of fiscal 2023 2024.
+The decrease was mainly due to lower sales of semi-wafer fabrication products which mainly reflected the cyclical slowdown in electron devices slightly offset by growth in that market.
+Gross margin as a percentage of net sales decreased to 28.3% during the third quarter of fiscal 2024 as compared to 32.9% during the third quarter of fiscal 2023 due to unfavorable product mix our Wafer Fab and manufacturing under absorption.

 PMT net sales decreased 26.0% to \$98.2 million during the first nine months of fiscal 2024 from \$132.8 million during the first nine months of fiscal 2023.
-The decrease was due to lower sales of semi-wafer fabrication products reflecting the cyclical slowdown in that market.
-Gross margin as a percentage of net sales decreased to 29.8% during the first nine months of fiscal 2024 as compared to 33.9% during the first nine months of fiscal 2023 due to unfavorable product mix and manufacturing under absorption.
+The decrease was due to lower sales of semi-wafer fabrication products reflecting the cyclical slowdown in that market, RF and Microwave component businesses.
+Gross margin as a percentage of net sales decreased to 29.8% during the first nine months quarter of fiscal 2024 2025 as compared to 33.9% 32.2% during the first nine months quarter of fiscal 2023 2024 due to unfavorable product mix and manufacturing under absorption.